 Join us in recognizing the efforts of the many students, faculty and staff who contributed to the You Matter at UNI activities.
 There will be give-aways!

 Let’s Talk is a free program that provides students with easy access to informal and confidential consultations with licensed mental health professionals from the UNI Counseling Center.
 All sessions are drop-in; no appointment is necessary.

 The Graduation Fair offers the opportunity to apply for graduation and meet with other resources to ensure that you are ready to graduate.
 This is a great way to cap your experience at UNI and get ready for the next step.

 The College of Education will host its bi-annual Teacher Education Induction Convocation.
 Parents and friends of the candidates are invited as well as UNI faculty and administrators.
 A reception will follow.

-The P&S Council's annual "Meet the Pres" event will include an address by President Bill Ruud, recognition of the 2015 Regents Staff Excellence Award recipients and live music.
+The P&S Council will have a fall social.
+Jim Wohlpart will speak and recipients of the 2016 Regents Staff Excellence Award will be recognized.
 Bring your lunch; desserts and refreshments will be provided.

 This event will include a panel of UNI faculty from curriculum and instruction, geography, math and computer science sharing how they have involved undergraduate students in education research.
 They will discuss the projects the students worked on, the roles they assumed and the tasks they performed, and the conditions of the undergraduate research arrangement (e.g., hourly pay, stipend, academic credit).
 Several students will also be present to provide their perspectives on being involved in education research.